LGBTQI+

 Our stand against homophobia

-On 6 July 2015, Council passed a motion to publicly support the marriage equality campaign.
 On 21 March 2016, Council officially became a supporter of Safe Schools Coalition by signing this pledge: "We believe that schools should provide a safe and inclusive environment for all students, so that they can learn, grow, and reach their full potential – free from bullying and discrimination.
 We pledge to stand up against homophobia and transphobia whenever we see or hear it.
 We are proud to support Safe Schools Coalition Australia and its work to create positive change for same-sex attracted, intersex and gender diverse students, school staff and families."

 More information